brkarcher/brkarcher.github.io/way/way-2.md

 I felt shabby having no proper offering to make at the narthex, but it was still invigorating to attend mid-morning prayer and be welcomed as a guest to the monastery.

-Apostles and their guests bustled about at the College, all of their robes and cloaks set to flapping in the zealous breeze.
-Just a quarter mile farther up, the Chapel of Ae[^lightbringer] crowned the summit; seen from below at the College it cut a knife-sharp silhouette against the infinite blue afternoon sky.
+Apostles and their guests bustled about at the college, all of their robes and cloaks set to flapping in the zealous breeze.
+Just a quarter mile farther up, the Chapel of Ae[^lightbringer] crowned the summit; seen from below at the college it cut a knife-sharp silhouette against the infinite blue afternoon sky.

 [^lightbringer]: Central Ivian tradition prescribes that writers should refer to Ae as the Lightbringer if they write by night and as Ae if they write by day; many also insist on mutating quotations and the like to match the correct name for the time of writing.
 This is, frankly, lunacy.
 I have adopted the northern tradition where we honor Ae by her name or her title according to the internal timeline of the narration.